 Arabic Classes Span From One Week To Three Months

-These new four week Modern Arabic Intensive Program comprise of 4-6 hours of lessons per day, 5 days a week, for a total of 80 lesson hours per month – ample opportunity for students to immerse themselves in Arabic language and culture for up to three months in summer!
+This new four-week Modern Arabic Intensive Program comprises 4-6 hours of lessons per day, 5 days a week, for a total of 80 lesson hours per month – ample opportunity for students to immerse themselves in Arabic language and culture for up to three months in summer!
 Our intensive summer courses, much like our other courses, cater to your own needs, whether language ability, learning preferences, or timings!

-All of our Modern Standard Arabic Immersion courses are taught in small groups, capped at 5 students at an absolute maximum.
-This is so our students can interact closely with their classmates, and our well-qualified teachers, allowing them to use their language skills both inside and outside of the classroom.
+All of our Modern Standard Arabic Immersion courses are taught in small groups, capped at 5 students at a maximum.
+This allows our students to interact closely with their classmates and our well-qualified teachers, allowing them to use their language skills both inside and outside of the classroom.

 What are the courses like?

-Study in Palestine offers Modern Standard Arabic (MSA) courses at six different levels of difficulty: Beginner, Elementary 1 or 2, Intermediate 1 or 2, and Advanced.
-Each Arabic course level is available in either an intensive, super-intensive, or non-intensive format, with variations in the number of instructional hours per week, as well as the level of immersion in Arabic culture.
+Study in Palestine offers Modern Standard Arabic (MSA) courses at six different difficulty levels: Beginner, Elementary 1 or 2, Intermediate 1 or 2, and Advanced.
+Each Arabic course level is available in either an intensive, super-intensive, or non-intensive format, with variations in the number of instructional hours per week and the level of immersion in Arabic culture.

 Our Arabic courses are available year-round and have no official application deadlines, so you can start or continue your MSA journey at any time that suits you.